My first experience with breathwork and why I’m hooked

 So much of what we carry, especially early experiences of shame, loneliness, or disconnection, lives beneath words.
 These experiences are stored in the body as sensation, tension, and protective patterns formed long before we had language.
 Breathwork offers a direct way to meet these layers without needing to analyze, explain, or fix them.

 As the breath opens and deepens, the nervous system begins to shift.
 Emotional material may surface, memories or images may arise, and sensations may move through the body.
 At the same time, there is often an increased sense of presence and inner support.
-The body reveals what it is ready to reveal, at its own pace.
+While breathwork can be emotional, it is equally about building capacity and learning to stay present with what arises and to meet it with curiosity and compassion.

 Reconnecting With the Parts of You